One Leak Away: How Pretrained Model Exposure Amplifies Jailbreak Risks in Finetuned LLMs: Introduction

+Figure~\ref{fig:intro} illustrates the threat model considered in this work.
+In modern LLM ecosystems, a model distributor releases a pretrained LLM that is widely adopted as a shared upstream foundation, upon which downstream service providers finetune proprietary models for their tasks and deploy them in applications and services.

+While this paradigm offers substantial practical benefits, it also introduces a critical and underexplored security risk.
+From a systems perspective, the widespread reuse of a common pretrained model creates a \emph{shared attack surface}.
+If vulnerabilities learned during pretraining persist after finetuning, an adversary with access to the pretrained checkpoint may be able to threaten not only a single deployed model, but also an entire family of downstream finetuned systems, including models that have not yet been deployed as shown in Figure~\ref{fig:intro}.
+Such a vulnerability would therefore be scalable, transferable, and long-lived, amplifying the impact of a single vulnerability across multiple independently deployed systems.
+This observation motivates a fundamental research question: Do finetuned LLMs inherit jailbreak vulnerabilities from their pretrained counterparts, and if so, can attackers leverage access to the pretrained model to mount effective jailbreak attacks against a broad range of downstream finetuned systems?

+Existing evidence from the computer vision field suggests that the answer may be affirmative.
+Prior work has shown that adversarial examples generated on pretrained vision models often transfer to their finetuned variants \citep{two_side,ban2022pretrained,wang2025simulatedensembleattacktransferring_sea}, indicating that vulnerabilities introduced during pretraining can persist despite task-specific finetuning.
+In the NLP domain, \cite{xu-wang-2024-linkprompt} demonstrate a similar \emph{pretrain-to-finetune} transferability for adversarial prompts, but their setting focuses on classification tasks rather than the jailbreak setting where finetuned LLMs are adapted for instruction following, leaving the question of whether such transferability extends to LLM jailbreaks, and to what extent, largely unexplored.

-To explore this question, we perform a large-scale empirical study: using GCG, we generate jailbreak prompts on seven pretrained LLMs and evaluate their transfer success rate\footnote{The transfer success rate is defined in Equation~\ref{eq:tsr}} on five task-related finetuned variants of each pretrained LLM (Figure~\ref{fig:finding_1}).
-Across all settings, a clear trend emerges: jailbreak prompts crafted on a LLM’s pretrained source achieve the highest transfer success, while those generated from other sources are substantially less effective.
-This indicates that \textbf{jailbreak prompts generated against a source pretrained LLM transfer most effectively to its finetuned variants, indicating that finetuned LLMs inherit the vulnerabilities of their pretrained LLMs}.
+To address this gap, we conduct a large-scale empirical study of jailbreak transferability in LLMs.
+Using the Greedy Coordinate Gradient (GCG) method \cite{zou2023universal_GCG}, we generate jailbreak prompts on multiple pretrained LLMs and evaluate their transfer success rate on five finetuned variants derived from each pretrained model.
+Across all settings, a consistent pattern emerges: jailbreak prompts generated from a model’s own pretrained source transfer significantly better than those generated from unrelated pretrained models.
+These results provide strong empirical evidence that \textit{finetuned LLMs inherit jailbreak vulnerabilities from their pretrained foundations}.